chesmith/MechanismTester/README.md

 Change motor controller IDs, servo IDs, pneumatics hub ports, etc. in Constants

-Left joystick: Test a motor with variable power (forward and reverse) and no limit control A button: Test a motor with 25% power forward
+Left joystick, Y axis: Test a motor with variable power (forward and reverse) and no limit control\
+A button: Test a motor with 25% power forward\
-Y button: Test a motor with 50% power forward
+Y button: Test a motor with 50% power forward\
-X button: Test a motor with 75% power forward
+X button: Test a motor with 75% power forward\
 B button: Test a motor with 100% power forward

 Left bumper: Test a solenoid's "off" state